 The waste and recycling industry has seen sizeable growth in the last decade with nearly a quarter of a million workers across the sector.
 A significant proportion of the workforce consists of agency staff and migrant workers.
-The Health and Safety Executive's (HSE) annual workplace fatality statistics for 2020 / 21 show there were 3 fatal injuries to workers in waste and recycling within the year.
-This figure is below the industry average between 2015 /16 and 2019 / 20 of 9 fatalities per year1.
+The Health and Safety Executive's (HSE) annual workplace fatality statistics show there was 1 fatal injury to a worker in waste and recycling in 2021/22, which compares favourably to an annual average of 5 fatalities for 2017/18-2021/221.